ahoran3/gulp-azure-translate/README.md

 ```js
 translateAzure(config)
 ```
-The config must consist of:
+The config consist of:

-`apiKey` - the api key from your azure congnitive services instance `endpoint` - the endpoint from azure congnitive services `region` - the region from your azure congnitive services instance `fromLang` - the locale code that will be used as the source language `toLangs` - array of locale codes to translate the source content to
+- `apiKey` - _required_ - the api key from your azure congnitive services instance
+- `endpoint` - _required_ - the endpoint from azure congnitive services
+- `region` - _required_ - the region from your azure congnitive services instance
+- `fromLang` - _required_ - the locale code that will be used as the source language
+- `toLangs` - _required_ - array of locale codes to translate the source content to

 ## Example Gulp Usage